 Yogurt is a fermented food

 Fermented food has been a mainstay of the human diet for thousands of years.
 These days sadly, and to the detriment of our health, fermenting food is not such a common practice.
 Poor gut health is the root of many health problems, so one way to improve general health and vitality is to introduce fermented food into our diet.
 Getting a dose of probiotics from homemade yogurt is a great place to start.
 Homemade yogurt is an easily tolerated fermented food that is teaming with good bacteria that support the native bacteria in our digestive system.
 Not even the most expensive, organic, natural tub set, commercial yogurt can ever be as beneficial as yogurt you can easily make at home yourself?
 If you set your yogurt to ferment for 24 hours it may well become the holy grail of beneficial healing foods.

 What is yogurt anyway?

 We all know what happens when we leave (cow) milk out on the bench on a warm day.
 It curdles and goes a bit stinky.
-Lumps form and the milk separates.
+Lumps form and it separates.
 This, of course, is not yogurt.
-True yogurt is more than just curdled milk.
+True yogurt is more than.
 Specific bacteria are required to reliably ensure consistent taste and texture.
 It’s a very simple, organic process.
 The milk is heated and a specific culture (bacteria) is added and left to ferment in a controlled environment at a controlled temperature for a specific length of time.
 Voilà!
 Now you have yogurt.
-Essentially yogurt is the product of beneficial bacteria fermenting milk and turning it into a thickened, acidic food that will stay consumable longer than milk itself.
-In the process, the food becomes a kind of medicine teaming with millions of gut loving bacteria.
+Essentially yogurt is the product of beneficial bacteria fermenting milk and turning it into a thickened, acidic food that will stay consumable for longer.
+In the process, the thick homemade yogurt becomes a kind of medicine teaming with millions of gut loving bacteria.